-1. Your opinion of yourself matters more than other people’s opinions of you.
+1. You’ve stopped caring about people’s approval if your opinion of yourself matters more than other people’s opinions of you.

 “Life is too short to waste any amount of time on wondering what other people think about you.
 In the first place, if they had better things going on in their lives, they wouldn’t have the time to sit around and talk about you.
 What’s important to me is not others’ opinions of me, but what’s important to me is my opinion of myself.” ~ C. JoyBell C.

-2. You don’t do things because they look good on the outside, but because they feel good on the inside.
+2. You’ve stopped caring about people’s approval if you no longer do things because they look good on the Outside, but because they feel good on the Inside.

-3. You savor the moment rather than waste it.
+3. You’ve stopped caring about people’s approval if you know how to savor the moment rather than waste it.

 “Always hold fast to the present.
 Every situation, indeed every moment, is of infinite value, for it is the representative of a whole eternity.” ~ Johann Wolfgang von Goethe

-In a world where so many people keep saying “yes” even though deep down inside they feel like saying “no”, betraying their own soul just so they can get some love and approval from those around them, you’re quite comfortable with speaking your truth.
-You’re quite comfortable with being true to yourself, with honoring and respecting your heart’s desire, and with saying “no” whenever you feel like saying “no.”
+In a world where so many people keep saying ‘yes’ when deep down inside they feel like saying ‘no’ – betraying themselves just so they can get some love and approval from those around them, you’re now comfortable with saying ‘no’ when your heart asks you to say ‘no’, and ‘yes’ only when it is a true and honest ‘yes’.
+Because as the brilliant Jules Renard said it so skillfully:

 “The truly free man is the one who can turn down an invitation to dinner without giving an excuse.” ~ Jules Renard

-What about you?
+**What about you?
 Do you care about people’s approval or are you a free person?
-You can share your comment below 🙂Add to favorites
+You can share your comment below 🙂